Segilmez06/SCon/README.md

 ### Run on Linux
 You need Mono Runtime for this app.
-Tested on Linux with Mono Runtime for Linux and Mono Runtime on Wine.
+Tested on Linux with Mono Runtime for Linux and Mono Runtime for Wine.
 Works fine on Debian based distros.

 To install Mono Runtime, just run this command:
 ```